How Oregonians Get, and Share, News & Information

 Third places and offline touchpoints still matter: Even as digital channels dominate, residents point to meeting rooms, cafés, grocery stores, churches, and bulletin boards as steady spaces for sharing timely, local information.
 This mix of high-tech, low-tech, and no-tech is not a fallback.
 It is a feature of a healthy ecosystem that includes print flyers, community boards, and in-person listening.

 Emergency and public-safety information exposes systemic fragmentation: Rogue Valley residents report that emergency alerts and hazard updates are inconsistent and scattered across channels, prompting people to turn to social media during crises.
-The Almeda Fire case underscores the risk of relying on ad hoc networks during fast-moving events and the need for a resilient, multi-channel civic information backbone.
+The Almeda Fire case underscores the need for a reliable communication system that can reach everyone quickly in an emergency.

 People want connection, not just content: Across sites, participants ask for reporting that is rooted in daily realities, transparent about process, and focused on solving shared problems.
-Many expressed fatigue with extractive coverage and a desire for facilitated forums that enable civil dialogue and practical follow-through.
+Many expressed fatigue with one-way reporting that doesn’t reflect or benefit the community.
 Rogue Valley and Florence respondents, in particular, expressed an appetite for coordinated, solutions-focused collaboration among media, city offices, and nonprofits.
 Publishing and making community events accessible are a must for bringing communities together.

 How We Work

-Each assessment follows a participatory process that blends journalism, community organizing, and public dialogue.
+Each assessment follows a collaborative process that combines journalism, community organizing, and local dialogue.

 - Local Partnership: Collaborations with libraries, newsrooms, nonprofits, and city offices to co-design the assessment survey.

-- Surveys and Listening Sessions: Custom surveys and in-person community forums capturing community perspectives and lived experiences.
+- Surveys and Listening Sessions: Custom surveys and in-person guided conversations capturing community perspectives and lived experiences.

 - Shared Reporting: Each community receives a published report with recommendations co-authored by students and local partners.